Robert Bungey: Second World War

-Channel Front

 No. 145 Squadron resumed offensive operations in early 1941 and at the start of February, Bungey was promoted to squadron leader.
 On 10 March he shot down a Ju 88 over the English Channel.
 The knee that he had injured the previous November continued to trouble him and he was taken off operations at the end of the month for medical treatment.

+Circus offensive

 On 15 June, Bungey took command of No. 452 Squadron, the first of the Australian Article XV squadrons to be formed in Fighter Command.
 Until Bungey became its leader, the squadron was commanded by a British officer.
 At the time he joined the unit, it was engaged in convoy patrols, flying Spitfires from Kirton-in-Lindsey.
-In July, it began to be involved in offensive operations, the first being a 'Circus' on 11 July.
-He would subsequently establish a reputation for his leadership and administration skills, reportedly often giving inexperienced pilots the opportunity for easy aerial victories rather than taking them himself.
-He was awarded the Distinguished Flying Cross (DFC) in October; the citation, published in The London Gazette, read:
+He immediately stepped up the training intensity, focusing on air gunnery drills, formation flying practice and night landings.
+In July, the squadron began to be involved in Fighter Command's Circus offensive, its first operation being a sortie on 11 July.

+Bungey would subsequently establish a reputation for his leadership and administration skills, reportedly often giving inexperienced pilots the opportunity for easy aerial victories rather than taking them himself.
+One of his junior pilots at the time, Keith Truscott, later reflected that Bungey "made the Australian Spitfire Squadron".

+Under Bungey's leadership, No. 452 Squadron achieved a number of aerial victories, and in September was the most successful fighter squadron in Fighter Command.
+This prompted staff officers from No. 11 Group to investigate the claims made by the squadron's pilots.
+The most successful pilot, Flight Lieutenant Paddy Finucane resented this although Bungey himself did not interfere.
+Nothing came of the investigation and Bungey was awarded the Distinguished Flying Cross (DFC).
+The citation, published in The London Gazette on 7 October, read:

 To the surprise of his family and friends, in October, Bungey married Sybil Johnson, an English woman from Berkshire.
-The couple had been engaged for some time.
-The following year she travelled to Australia and gave birth to a son, Richard, the following month in Adelaide.
+The couple had been engaged for some time and it was not until after the wedding that the men under his command knew of it.
+The following year his wife travelled to Australia and gave birth to a son, Richard, in March 1942 in Adelaide.

 On 4 November, No. 452 Squadron was flying as cover for spotter aircraft directing the firing of the Dover coastal artillery across the English Channel when they were attacked by a large group of Messerschmitt Bf 109 fighters.
 In the resulting dogfight, Bungey destroyed one of the Bf 109s.
 He destroyed another Bf 109 on 6 December.
 Offensive operations tailed off over the winter months, and relatively few missions were undertaken.
 Bungey's tenure as commander of No. 452 Squadron ended on 25 January 1942.